BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 - additional answers to Survival;
 - possible hate permanents.

-This makes G/W more complicated.
+This makes GW more complicated.
 Their answers are more numerous, more distributed, and often harder to name with Cabal Therapy.

 The Survival plan becomes more fragile, but the Hermit Druid plan isn't free either, because you still have to respect Swords, Crypt, and Oath.